-Non-adherence is the most common reason for treatment failure,5 with potential risk to develop drug resistance through suboptimal viral suppression.
-Subsequent transmission of first-line ART-resistant HIV strains increases demand for second-line treatment often associated with poorer patient health outcomes and increasing healthcare costs.^{5-7} For these reasons, a thorough understanding of determinants of adherence to ART are paramount.8
+Non-adherence is the most common reason for treatment failure, with potential risk to develop drug resistance through suboptimal viral suppression.
+Subsequent transmission of first-line ART-resistant HIV strains increases demand for second-line treatment often associated with poorer patient health outcomes and increasing healthcare costs.5-7 For these reasons, a thorough understanding of determinants of adherence to ART are paramount.

-Studies on ART adherence showed that predictors and risk factors differ per region of the world, necessitating context-specific development of non-adherence profiles.9 10 This will enable healthcare providers to offer tailored care for patients at risk of non-adherence.11 The objective of this study was to identify and summarise determinants of adherence to ART among HIV-positive adults in SSA.
-For a comprehensive overview, both qualitative and quantitative studies were included,12 as qualitative studies may identify key themes not found, described or discussed in larger quantitative studies.
+Studies on ART adherence showed that predictors and risk factors differ per region of the world, necessitating context-specific development of non-adherence profiles.
+This will enable healthcare providers to offer tailored care for patients at risk of non-adherence.
+The objective of this study was to identify and summarise determinants of adherence to ART among HIV-positive adults in SSA.
+For a comprehensive overview, both qualitative and quantitative studies were included, a qualitative studies may identify key themes not found, described or discussed in larger quantitative studies.